hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 If you get an error message referring to a missing ROM and suggesting you to Palm's website, or if you don't get anything at all, it may be that you nearly bricked your device.

-Then use the **tpdebrick** script.
+Then use the *tpdebrick* script.
 Thanks to [TopTongueBarry](https://web.archive.org/web/20171209165258/http://forums.webosnation.com/hp-touchpad/320485-how-completely-fix-bricked-touch-pad.html#post3368470) for the tip.
 For me, the version that worked was [tpdebrick v004](https://www.rootzwiki.com/threads/tpdebrick-v004.38786/).
+You can also check the [tpdebrick v005 live-cd instructions](https://forum.xda-developers.com/t/hp-touchpad-debrick-linux-live-cd.4189245/).

 [Download tpdebrick v004](http://downloads.codefi.re/jcsullins/tpdebrick/tpdebrick-v004.zip) ([backup copy](https://gitlab.com/hugoroy/webos-touchpad-restore/-/raw/main/tpdebrick-v004.zip))